BrunoffNo13/TestFlatDoc/body.md

 # Introduction
 Welcome to the Papercloud API, this document should provide guidance for some of the common calls made to the API.
-This is not an extensive list and Swagger should be used in congunction with this guide.
+This is not an extensive list and Swagger should be used in conjunction with this guide.

 ## Authentication URls